Without Knowing a Thing, Chelsea Clinton Blames Guns for Aurora Killings

-During a horrendous shooting at a manufacturing plant in Aurora, Illinois, five people were murdered, including the killer, and five police officers were shot after rushing in to stop the shooter.
-Others were wounded.
+During a horrendous shooting at a manufacturing plant in Aurora, Illinois, five people were murdered, including the killer, and five police officers were shot, another was wounded but not by gunfire, after rushing in to stop the shooter.
+Other people in the plant were repeatedly wounded.

 The police rushed despite the imminent danger to save others.